mist64/extract-adf/README.md

 # extract-adf

-*extract-adf* is a tool that extracts files from (broken) Amiga ADF disk images.
+*extract-adf* is a tool that extracts files from (broken) Amiga _OFS_ ADF/ADZ/DMS disk images.

+It will create all files with the correct directory hierarchy and the correct timestamps on the local filesystem.

-It can be used to extract the leftover files on the Kickstart 1.0 disk, as described in <a href="http://www.pagetable.com/?p=34">Reconstructing the Leftovers on the Amiga Kickstart 1.0 Disk</a>.
+It is specially optimized for broken filesystems, and can recover as much as possible even on those.
+One use case is to extract the [leftover files on the Kickstart 1.0 disk](http://www.pagetable.com/?p=34).

 ## Usage